robeeert/listentothis-to-spotify/README.md

 ***this is work in progress***

-automaticly creates a Sotify Playlist from the posting of the r/listentothis subreddit
+automatically creates a weekly spotify playlist from the postings of the r/listentothis subreddit

 ## Starting the app ##